zingale/phy504/_sources/parallel-intro.rst.txt

   MPI is a popular approach here.

-Often we will do a little of each -- shared memory parallelism inside a compute node and distributed memory parallelism across nodes.
+Often we will do a little of each---shared memory parallelism inside a compute node and distributed memory parallelism across nodes.

-There is another type of parallelism -- using accelerators, like GPUs, that dominates high performance computing now.
+There is another type of parallelism---using accelerators, like GPUs, that dominates high performance computing now.
 Here we can use OpenMP, OpenACC, or a vendor-specific library like CUDA or HIP to do the offloading.